 Oklahoma Panhandle State University reserves the right to notify the parents/guardians of dependent students regarding any conduct situation, particularly alcohol and other drug violations.
-The University may also notify parents/guardians of non-dependent students who are under the age of 21 of alcohol and/or other drug violations.
-Parental notification may also be utilized discretionarily by administrators when permitted by FERPA or consent of the student.
+The University may also notify parents/guardians of non-dependent students under 21 of alcohol and/or other drug violations.
+Parental notification may also be utilized discretionarily by administrators when permitted by FERPA or with the consent of the student.